petermoorey/NANOG-80-Hackathon/README.md

 - Extract and store BGP events using network telemetry (Vladimir)
 - Assess the compliance of each BGP event (Lawrence)
 - Visualize BGP compliance (Pete)

+We were able to successfully create a working solution, and delivered a 15 minute presentation to the other NANOG Hackathon participants.
+You can find a copy of the presentation [here](https://github.com/petermoorey/NANOG-80-Hackathon/blob/main/docs/NANOG%20Presentation.pdf).

 ## Contributors ✨